nafisuddinn/codepath-applied-ai-system-project/README.md

 | Knowledge base is hardcoded             | No database required, easy to inspect and extend         | Adding new guidelines requires editing the Python file  |
 | LLM call happens on schedule generation | Advice is always fresh and reflects the current schedule | Adds a network round-trip; free model tiers may be slow |
 | Fallback to mechanical reasoning        | App still works without an API key                       | Fallback output is much less useful                     |

+---

+## Testing Summary

+**What worked:** Leveraging AI to expand the knowledge base was a major advantage.
+Being able to cover more pet care cases than could be thought of manually meant the retriever had a broader and more accurate pool to draw from, resulting in better AI outputs across a wider range of pets and conditions.

+**What didn't work:** Keeping the knowledge base up to date is a persistent challenge.
+Manually editing the Python file every time new guidelines are needed doesn't scale well, and outdated information directly affects the quality of the AI's advice.

+**Future improvement:** The next step would be implementing a full agentic loop — where the system can feed outputs and user interactions back into itself to automatically identify gaps in the knowledge base and improve over time, rather than relying on manual updates.

+---

+## Reflection

+This project demonstrated that high quality AI applications require a strong foundation of accurate, well organized data.
+Training a model or building a retrieval system is only as good as the information behind it -- garbage in, garbage out.
+The knowledge base in PawPal+ made that real.
+Every piece of advice the AI gave was only as useful as the guidelines that were retrieved.
+The RAG workflow reinforced how important it is to maintain the right data at the right time, so that the information that reaches the user is relevant and trustworthy rather than generic and doesn't apply to the user.